bhavintandel/bhavintandel.github.io/resources/data_engineering/database_transactions/dynamodb_transactions/dynamodb_transaction.md

 storing the current state of your application.

 The real world is not perfect neither it can be made, But we can learn to handle the situation.
-Lets not get too phil0sophical and get to the point.
+Lets not get too philosophical and get to the point.
 Consider a scenario, you own an *Online shopping market*.
 You have maintained two tables, order table and dispatch table.
-Order table containes information regarding order details.
+Order table contains information regarding order details.
 Now for instance whenever an order is processed you add flag to your item in order table notifying that the order is completed and you add new item into dispatch table which indicate that new item has to be dispatched.